tanm-sys/forge-ec/README.md

 These implementations form the foundation for the Ed25519 curve operations and enable secure and efficient EdDSA signatures.

+### Signature Verification Improvements

+We've made significant improvements to the signature verification functionality:

+- Fixed ECDSA signature verification for all supported curves
+- Implemented proper signature normalization for ECDSA (low-S form)
+- Added batch verification for ECDSA signatures
+- Fixed Schnorr signature verification according to BIP-340
+- Implemented EdDSA signature verification for Ed25519
+- Added constant-time operations for all signature verification steps
+- Fixed edge cases in signature verification
+- Added comprehensive test suite for all signature schemes

+These improvements ensure that the signature verification operations are secure, reliable, and compatible with other cryptographic libraries.

 ### secp256k1 Implementation

 We've also made several fixes to the secp256k1 implementation: